sdamian/docker-compose-phabricator/README.md

 #Why?
 Phabricator is a pain to setup, especially in Docker.
 There is a lot of miscellaneous configuration needed and it requires multiple applications to run (database, web server, php-fpm and 4 php daemons!)

+*The whole thing can run on a single 5$/month Digital Ocean droplet with only 512MB of RAM!!!*

 #Usage
 Simply edit the ```docker-compose.yml``` file with the desired DB password and then call